fredgibbs/fredgibbs.github.io/courses/food-technology-society/exec-summary-guide.md

 In terms of the writing itself, the assignments encourage/force you to focus on the clarity and concision of your thinking and expression.
 It's a super useful skill that you'll frequently employ in your future career, whatever it is.

+This exercise should help you keep making connections between course material that I would have tried to do in discussion, and should make your final much easier to write.

-## What you're being graded on (the basis of the score sheet)
+## What you're being graded on
 - How intelligently you formulate an answer to the set of questions.
-As always, the best summaries do not simply answer one question after the next, but present a cohesive answer relevant to the questions.
+As always, the best summaries do not progress from one reading to the next, or simply answer one question after the next, but present a cohesive answer relevant to the questions.
 It may or may not explicitly address every single question.
 - How well you create and follow a logical structure and progression to your bullet points.
 A random collection of ideas will be frowned upon (and graded down).
-- Using only bullet points (and sub-bullets) to articulate your ideas.
-Bullet points by definition are short and to the point; 2-3 shortish sentences MAX.
+- How well you use only bullet points (and sub-bullets) to articulate your ideas.
+Bullet points by definition are short and to the point; 2-3 shortish sentences MAX, or maybe one long, complex sentence.
-  - Don't write small paragraphs.
+  - Don't write a whole paragraph and then make it into a bullet point.
   - Use complete sentences.
 Bullet points does NOT mean sentence fragments.
 - The extent you can combine concision, clarity, and thoroughness.
 Revisions are the only way to achieve effective bullets and an effective summary.
 I will be asking myself if it seems obvious that you've used the [revision guide](writing-advice).
 - EFFORT!
 If you're asking yourself "what does Gibbs want?", the short answer is: EVIDENCE OF EFFORT.
 I want you to show me that you've done the reading, thought about it, thought about how it relates to the other readings, and made a serious effort to answer the questions I've posed.
 You'll be graded primarily on what seems to be the effort you put into the assignment, not on whether you mention X, Y, or Z. But if you don't mention what are obviously main points from the readings that everyone else is mentioning, I can only assume you didn't try very hard.